Skip to main content

 • MAMA Mandatory Water Conservation 240801

-Water Line Material – Copper Lead Service Lines – Click Link to review procedures in identifying the material of your water line coming into your home.
+Copper Lead Service Lines Letter Click Link to review procedures in identifying the material of your water line coming into your home.
+Letter mailed out with May 2024 Utility Bills.

 Annual Drinking Water Quality Report